socrata/snuffleupadata.com/snuffies/data_academy_2.md

 type: snuffie
 ---

 Data Academy needs you!
 With Data Academy Snu leading the way, government employees will be more efficient, impactful, and happy in their day-to-day work.
+Empower your team to make data-driven decisions with Data Acedemy.